lelylan/lelylan/README.md

 ## Microservices

 Lelylan is composed by different microservices.
-Follow the installation process for each of them.
+Checkt out the installation guidelines you find in each of the following repositories.

 * [Devices API](https://github.com/lelylan/devices) (device monitor and control)
 * [Types API](https://github.com/lelylan/types) (device structure definition)